kubernetes/enhancements/keps/sig-network/4770-endpointslice-controller-flexibility/README.md

 ### Goals

-* Provide the ability to disable the Kubernetes EndpointSlice controller for particular services.
+* Provide the ability to disable the Kubernetes EndpointSlice, EndpointSlice Mirroring and Endpoints controllers for particular services.
 * Extend and enhance the EndpointSlice Reconciler module to make it generic.

 ### Non-Goals

-* Change / Replace / Deprecate the existing behavior of the Kubernetes EndpointSlice controller.
+* Change / Replace / Deprecate the existing behavior of the Kubernetes EndpointSlice, EndpointSlice Mirroring and Endpoints controllers.
 * Introduce additional supported types of the EndpointSlice controllers/Reconciler as part of Kubernetes.
-* Modify the Service / EndpointSlice Specs.
+* Modify the Service / EndpointSlice / Endpoints Specs.
 * Add new features to the EndpointSlice Mirroring Controller.

 ## Proposal